petersid2022/dotfiles/scripts/README.md

 # All of my scripts

+## help
+Simple but brilliant script that uses cht.sh and fzf to display help for a programming language, according to user input.

+## vmrss
+Monitor memory usage of a running daemon, binary.
+Takes as an arg the PID of the running process.
+TODO: add autocomplete functionality.

 ## add_license_file

 I used to include all of the License info in the README.md file but I found that it was too much clutter so I decided to create a separate LICENSE file